<div class="csl-bib-body">

 tuw.booktitle

-Proceedings of the 29th International Conference on Urban Planning, Regional Development and Information Society
+REAL CORP 2024: Keep on planning for the real world : Climate Change calls for Nature-based Solutions and Smart Technologies : Proceedings of 29th International Conference on Urban Planning, Regional Development and Information Society

 -